-Currently Bunkline Outfitters provides all of your Chateaugay Swag needs.
-Camp Chateaugay provides 1 t-shirt for all Staff when they arrive, but we also suggest logging on to www.bunkline.com and choosing some other clothing and swag for the summer, such as a hoodie, pair of shorts, and a back up t-Shirt.
+Currently Everything provides all of your Chateaugay Swag needs.
+Camp Chateaugay provides 1 t-shirt for all Staff when they arrive, but we also suggest logging on to www.everythingcamper.com and selecting Camp Chateaugay.
+Then choosing some other clothing and swag for the summer, such as a hoodie, pair of shorts, and a back up t-Shirt.
 There is a wide range of merchandise to choose from, including: water bottles, tie-dye t-Shirts, sweats, PJs, athletic wear, tank tops, swim wear, leggings, long sleeve tops, hats, baseball caps, jackets, postcards, stickers, blankets, and back packs.